15 Crawlability Problems & How to Fix Them

 example of “404 error” page

-Broken links can have a significant impact on website crawlability.
-Because they prevent search engine bots from accessing the linked pages.
+Broken links can significantly impact website crawlability because they prevent search engine bots from accessing the linked pages.

 To find broken links on your site, use the Site Audit tool.